Capm96/Blog/content/blog/hidden-beauty.md

 Also, if you go back to the visualization and count the number of spirals in the 0.618033 rotation, you will get a Fibonacci number.
 In fact, these Fibonacci Numbers are present in a plethora of configurations within nature.
 So is Ф.

+This post illustrated just one way in which Nature, the Fibonacci Numbers, and the Golden Ratio are interlinked.
+There are so many other incredible examples which I have not covered in this post, but which I encourage you to search.

+### Closing thoughts

 I find it remarkable that such a seemingly uneventful number is so omnipresent in our world.
 It is not a coincidence that sunflowers have a Golden Ratio configuration -- it is simply the best way to do it.
 How could it not be?
 As we saw, for one very specific example, it is the optimal solution to a problem.
-And this is true for so many other things which I have not covered in this post, but which I encourage you to search.

 The beauty of all of this is that we had absolutely nothing to do with it -- it was nature herself who adjusted the properties of the universe to maximize her utility.
 None of this was random.
 There are a set of rules governing our reality and everything must abide it, from seeds to galaxies.

 As I mentioned earlier, languages are human constructs, whereas mathematics is a built-in feature of the universe itself.
 There is no such thing as inventing mathematics, there is only discovery, because all of its inventions are already done -- it is only up to us to figure it out now, one sunflower at a time.

 <br> </br>
 ## Sources: